cheertsang/Personal/LaMeraChimba_4L_per_S_sed_tank.md

   3. **Material/Space** - A slightly more subjective constraint is our use of space.
 In addition to being cost effective, we want to make sure the plant is space effective.
 This involves considerations of how much material we are using and what ground surface area the plant is occupying.
 Part of the application of this constraint would be the subjective evaluation of the space use; that is, intuitively speaking, does the plant seem to warrant the space it is occupying given the benefit it is providing?
 A more concrete application would be to measure the area occupied by the plant per L/s.
 This way, we can objectively measure whether or not an increase in space consumed is leading to a proportional increase in capacity.

-[Right.
-Space matters because a building enclosure will be required and because land will need to be purchased.]

   4. **Ease of Construction** - One of the main motivations for pursuing a new design was the pursuit of a small plant that is easier to construct.
 As we develop the design, we want to be sure that we are not adding unnecessary complications.
 This constraint will be evaluated more intuitively by making comparisons between the construction process for the PF300 and our redesigned version.

 ### Trade Offs